amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 66.md

 If the silvery pools are illuminated and are fallen into, the creature take 4d10 radiant damage.
 #### Null Island
 Siedus puts the party in contact with a sailor he knows named Aimar.
-Aimar is a sea elf who has traveled on Aquallor many times b
+Aimar is a sea elf who has traveled on Aquallor many times before.
+He lets the party travel on his Catamaran, as he takes them to where he believes Null Island is.
+He explains that the island is mostly unexplored since magic doesn't work on it.

+The island itself is no more than a mile across in both directions with low tree cover and a shallow shield volcano that rises in the middle, poking just above the trees.